 1. Betty – Tiffany McDaniel

-Although the book itself is fiction, McDaniel draws on the experiences and lives of her parents and their upbringing as Cherokee families around the US.
+Although the book itself is fiction, the author McDaniel draws on the experiences and lives of her parents and their upbringing as Cherokee families around the US.
 Betty herself is a brilliant protagonist; based on McDaniel’s own Mother, she showcases what it’s like to grow up in a family that is far from average.
-There are some important topics focused on throughout including abuse and racism and McDaniel’s writing is incredibly beautiful.
+There are some important topics focused on throughout including abuse and racism and the writing throughout is incredibly beautiful.
 Reading this, we felt as if we were living through everything with Betty and could not put the book down.

 2. Quite – Claudia Winkleman